-The McBride Honors Program offers a 24-semester-hour program of seminars and off-campus activities that has the primary goal of providing a select number of students the opportunity to cross the boundaries of their technical expertise into the ethical, cultural, socio-political, and environmental dimensions of science and technology.
-Students will gain the knowledge, values, and skills to project, analyze and evaluate the moral, social and environmental implications of their future professional judgments and activities, not only for the particular organizations with which they will be involved, but also for the nation and the world.
-Themes, approaches and perspectives from the humanities and the social sciences are integrated with science and engineering perspectives to develop in students habits of thought necessary for a broad understanding of societal and cultural issues that enhance critical thinking, social responsibility enlightened leadership, and effective management.
-This Program leads to a certificate and a Minor in the McBride Honors Program in Public Affairs for Engineers.
+The McBride Honors Program in Public Affairs offers an honors minor consisting of seminars, courses, and off-campus activities that has the primary goal of providing a select number of students the opportunity to cross the boundaries of their technical expertise into the ethical, cultural, socio-political, and environmental dimensions of science and technology.
+Students will gain the knowledge, skills, and values to anticipate, analyze, and evaluate the social, cultural, ethical, and environmental implications of their future professional judgments and activities, and as responsible citizens in global, national, and local contexts.
+The seminars are designed to offer coherent perspectives across the curriculum, allowing for a maximum degree of discussion and debate on complex topics.
+Themes, approaches and perspectives from the humanities and the social sciences are integrated with science and engineering perspectives to develop in students habits of thought necessary for a comprehensive understanding of societal and cultural issues that enhance critical thinking, social responsibility, and enlightened leadership.